Cardiology Technologists (Probationary)

 Within 30 days from the start of the classes, Cardiology Technology program students must complete and provide:

-, students must also complete Standard first aid and CPR (HCP Level), Mask Fit testing (N-95) and have successfully passed all program courses/modules.
+To qualify for practicum, students must also complete Standard first aid and CPR (HCP Level), Mask Fit testing (N-95) and have successfully passed all program courses/modules.
 Students may also be required to conduct a successful interview with the provider of the placement